Written by: David Bowie

 There is also a wordplay in the title: holy relating to God or religion; but also referring to holes.
 Bowie would more succinctly – and successfully – explore the duality on ‘Moonage Daydream’, with the innuendo-laden “The church of man love is such a holy place to be”.

-Holy Holy is also the name of a 21st century Bowie tribute band featuring Woody Woodmansey and Tony Visconti.
+Holy Holy was also the name of a 21st century Bowie tribute band featuring Woody Woodmansey and Tony Visconti.

 In the studio